AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/google-customer-match-dv360.md

 ## When to use this destination

-With several integrations with Google available in the destinations catalog, it might be difficult to understand when to use each of the available Google destinations.
+Several integrations with Google are available in the destinations catalog and it might be difficult to understand when to use each of the available Google destinations.
 Make sense of the different use cases by reading the information in the table below:

 | [Google Customer Match](/help/destinations/catalog/advertising/google-customer-match.md) | [Google Display & Video 360](/help/destinations/catalog/advertising/google-dv360.md) | Google Customer Match + Display & Video 360 (this connector) |
 |---------|----------|---------|